Moonpreneur

 How does big data work?

-Big Data uses tools are used to gather, cleanse, and analyze massive and complex datasets to assist businesses in leveraging their big data.
+There are tools to gather, cleanse, and analyze massive and complex datasets to assist businesses in leveraging their big data.
 These tools are like helpers that can quickly find patterns and insights in the data that might be hard for people to find on their own.
 This can help people make better decisions and improve the things they do.

 How is big data stored?